Prince Joachim of Denmark: First marriage

 On 18 November 1995, at Frederiksborg Palace Church in Hillerød, near Copenhagen, Joachim married Alexandra Christina Manley, a Hong Kong-born former sales and marketing deputy chief executive of English, Chinese, and Austrian ancestry.
 The couple had two sons, Count Nikolai and Count Felix.

 The couple announced their separation on 16 September 2004; their divorce was final on 8 April 2005.
 The couple shared custody of their sons until they came of age.
 Alexandra received the title of Countess of Frederiksborg, and was permitted to retain the courtesy title of princess pending remarriage.
 She subsequently remarried and forfeited the royal title, but retained the title of countess.
 She continues to live in Denmark.

 Second marriage

-On 3 October 2007, the Danish court announced that Prince Joachim had become engaged to French native Marie Cavallier.
+On 3 October 2007, the Danish court announced that Joachim had become engaged to French native Marie Cavallier.
 Their wedding took place on 24 May 2008 in Møgeltønder Church near Schackenborg Castle.
 The wedding date marked the 73rd anniversary of the wedding of Joachim's grandparents, King Frederik IX and Queen Ingrid of Denmark.
 The couple have two children, Count Henrik and Countess Athena.

 None of Joachim's four children have been styled as Royal Highnesses but simply as Highnesses per the Danish court.
 From 1 January 2023 all four of his children are known as His or Her Excellency Count/Countess of Monpezat.
 They no longer hold a princely title.
-The prince expressed his sadness at his mother's decision to make that change.
+Joachim expressed his sadness at his mother's decision to make that change.